-- 1.1 This screening report is used to determine whether or not the contents of the draft of the Leire Neighbourhood Plan as submitted for Regulation 14 consultation in August 2020 requires a Strategic Environmental Assessment (SEA) in accordance with the European Directive 2001/42/EC and associated Environmental Assessment of Plans and Programmes Regulations 2004. - 1.2 The purpose of the Leire Neighbourhood Plan is to seek to ensure sustainable development within the parish that meets the needs of current and future generations, whilst protecting and enhancing the natural, built and historic environment. - 1.3 The policies include those to: - Ensure that development takes place in the most sustainable locations; - Encourage the right types of development that meet local needs; - Protect important buildings and structures of historic and architectural interest; - Protect important community facilities; - Promote high quality design in new development; - Protect the countryside and special landscape; - Protect open spaces that are important to the community and/or wildlife; and - Seek ways of addressing the problems of traffic congestion. - 1.4 The Leire Neighbourhood Plan Advisory Committee has prepared a vision statement which states:
+- 1.3 The purpose of the Leire Neighbourhood Plan is to seek to ensure sustainable development within the parish that meets the needs of current and future generations, whilst protecting and enhancing the natural, built and historic environment. - 1.4 The policies include those to: - Ensure that development takes place in the most sustainable locations; - Encourage the right types of development that meet local needs; - Protect important buildings and structures of historic and architectural interest; - Protect important community facilities; - Promote high quality design in new development; - Protect the countryside and special landscape; - Protect open spaces that are important to the community and/or wildlife; and - Seek ways of addressing the problems of traffic congestion. - 1.5 The Leire Neighbourhood Plan Advisory Committee has prepared a vision statement which states:

 Our vision for Leire Parish is that it continues, by 2031, to thrive as a vibrant and distinctive Village, to continue to respect and reflect the views of its community, to evolve and expand whilst retaining its unique and distinctive character, and to provide an outstanding quality of life for current and future generations of residents.

 As residents and with our Parish Council, we will all support this vision by: